A Guide To Property Valuation In Singapore

 It is easy to focus on the common factors like the size of the property and forget other essential details that could affect Singapore property value.
 For example, in the case of apartments, the structure of the building, location of the unit, and its orientation could affect its value.
 The same case applies to changes in the infrastructure where the property is, such as the development of an MRT line or a shopping mall.
 Be sure to consider these factors.

 If you want your property value to be high, ensure that the property’s state of repair and maintenance is well-kept.
 This includes both the exteriors and interiors, such as the floorings, walls, and other fixtures.
+Be sure to read our guide on what you need to do after purchasing your property.

 Get at least three different valuations, we recommend one to be Savills.
 Different valuers will give different valuation reports.
 But with three options, you can have a more accurate picture of the property’s value by using their average.